anonaddy/addy.io/source/terms.md

 ## Termination

-We may terminate or suspend access to our Service immediately, without prior notice or liability, for any reason whatsoever that includes, sending spam emails, sending viruses, repeatedly marking emails from us as spam, including without limitation if you breach the Terms of Service.
+We may terminate or suspend access to our Service immediately, without prior notice or liability, for any reason whatsoever that includes, sending spam emails, sending viruses, repeatedly marking emails from us as spam, abusing or flooding the server by sending bulk email, any activity that aims to deteriorate the Service's email deliverability, including without limitation if you breach the Terms of Service.

+Accounts registered by bots or any automated methods are not authorised and will be terminated.

 All provisions of the Terms which by their nature should survive termination shall survive termination, including, without limitation, ownership provisions, warranty disclaimers, indemnity and limitations of liability.